Editorial Standards > Editorial Policies

 ■ Because we do not have the resources to report on the resolution of every police blotter item, we block such items from being indexed by search engines such as Google.
 They will, however, remain searchable on our site.

-■ When charges are dropped, a person is acquitted or a person is found guilty of only lesser charges, we will update our story or a police blotter item to reflect this if we are able to verify such an outcome.
+■ When charges are dropped, a person is acquitted or a person is found guilty of only lesser charges, we will update our story or a police blotter item to reflect this if we can verify such an outcome.
+We also will consider redacting the names of people charged with misdemeanor possession of marijuana before state laws changed in March 2021.
 Email [email protected].

 ■ We do not name juveniles unless they are charged as adults or with serious violent crimes, such as armed robbery, aggravated sexual assault, attempted homicide or homicide.

-■ We avoid identifying — by name or photo — children who are connected with a crime as perpetrators, victims or witnesses.
+■ We avoid identifying — by name or photo — children connected with a crime as victims or witnesses.

 ■ If a criminal suspect is at large and believed by law enforcement to be dangerous, we will identify the suspect, including a photo or sketch.